yasmineww/libft_42/README.md

 # libft_42
 My very first personal library, regrouping usual functions that will be used in later projects.
 Hope you find this material helpful, and as always, learn instead of copying.
+The mandatory part include libc functions and the additional functions.
 # Table of contents
 ## Libc functions
 - memset